 The ovaries are two small, oval-shaped organs in the pelvis (the area between the hips in the lower part of the tummy).
 The fallopian tube, which is about 10 cm long, connects the womb to the ovary.
 About 1 in every 70 women develops ovarian cancer during her lifetime.
 The causes of ovarian cancer are not yet completely understood.
 The risk of developing ovarian cancer is very low in young women and increases as women get older.
-More than 8 out of 10 (80%) ovarian cancers occur in women over the age of 50.
-There are different types of ovarian cancer, but the most common is Serous Carcinoma.
+More than 8 out of 10 (80%) of ovarian cancers occur in women over the age of 50.
+There are different types of ovarian cancer, but the most common is serous carcinoma.

 Treatment depends on the type of cancer diagnosed.
 As the ovary shares the same lining with other abdominal organs, it is not uncommon for the cancer to spread from the ovary to other abdominal organs.

 Ovary cancer is usually asymptomatic, and patients often go to their GP with non-specific symptoms.
 An abnormal pelvic ultrasound and a positive blood test (known as CA 125) will increase the suspicion of ovary cancer.
 The diagnosis is made only after taking a sample/biopsy from the tumour.

 In 70% of cases, ovary cancer presents with distal spread (metastasis) and requires combined treatment with both chemotherapy and surgery.